dehorsley/colette/paper.md

-The problem can then be approached by standard integer programming methods.
+The problem can then (WHY NOW?
+THERE NEED TO BE MORE WORDS/INTRODUCTION HERE) be approached using standard integer programming methods.
 In this work we find solutions using the COIN-OR Branch-&-Cut CBC [@coin-or-cbc] solver via the Python MIP package [@python-mip].

+BRIEFLY, THIS METHOD DOES XYZ

 The various constants (the $c$ parameters) could in principle be tuned to express the initiative's organiser's relative importance of a particular